Kashgar: Battles with Arab Caliphate

 In 711, the Arabs invaded Kashgar.
 It is alleged that Qutayba ibn Muslim in 712-715 had conquered Xinjiang.
 Although the Muslim religion from the very commencement sustained checks, it nevertheless made its weight felt upon the independent states of Turkestan to the north and east, and thus acquired a steadily growing influence.
 It was not, however, till the 10th century that Islam was established at Kashgar, under the Kara-Khanid Khanate.

-The fall of Kashgar to Qutayba ibn Muslim is claimed as the start of Islam in the region by Mustafa Setmariam Nasar and by an article from Al-Qaeda branch Al-Nusra Front's English language "Al-Risalah magazine" (مجلة الرسالة), second issue (العدد الثاني), translated from English into Turkish by the "Doğu Türkistan Haber Ajansı" (East Turkestan News Agency) and titled Al Risale: "Türkistan Dağları" 1.
-Bölüm (The Message : "Turkistan Mountains" Part 2.)
+The fall of Kashgar to Qutayba ibn Muslim is claimed as the start of Islam in the region by Mustafa Setmariam Nasar and by an article from Al-Qaeda branch Al-Nusra Front's English language "Al-Risalah magazine".
+(Note: (مجلة الرسالة), second issue (العدد الثاني), translated from English into Turkish by the "Doğu Türkistan Haber Ajansı" (East Turkestan News Agency) and titled Al Risale: "Türkistan Dağları" 1.
+Bölüm (The Message : "Turkistan Mountains" Part 2.))

+In 717 the Arabs took Kashgar again, en route to besiege Uqturpan and Aksu, 400 km deeper into Chinese territory than Kashgar.
+Though they were defeated at the Battle of Aksu on August 15, 717.
 In 751 the Chinese were defeated by an Arab army in the Battle of Talas.
 The An Lushan Rebellion led to the decline of Tang influence in Central Asia due to the fact that the Tang dynasty was forced to withdraw its troops from the region to fight An Lushan.
 The Tibetans cut all communication between China and the West in 766.